evanx/redex/README.md

 # Related

-See https://github.com/evanx/chronica which similarly has a configurable component model.
+See https://github.com/evanx/chronica which has similar configurable component model.